-Natalie was influenced by the outdoors from early childhood, when she spent much of her time fishing, hiking and camping with her father.
-Her dedication to the natural world includes living in some of nature's most beautiful places, such as the Canadian Rockies (her birthplace), Kauai, Hawaii, and her current home, Vancouver Island, British Columbia.
-She began her career in the arts as a professional Flamenco dancer under the direction of internationally acclaimed performer Fiona Malena (2004-2007).
-After an injury forced her to pivot, Natalie began experimenting with oil painting in abstraction (2009), and quickly realized her love for the visual arts.
-She has since studied various methods including acrylic glazing, fluid art and botanical drawing.
+Natalie Brake is a Canadian Abstract Artist currently living on Vancouver Island, British Columbia (traditional Kwakwaka'wakw, Nuu-chah-nulth and Coast Salish territory).
+Born in Calgary, Alberta, she began her career in the arts as a flamenco dancer under the direction of internationally acclaimed performer Fiona Malena (2004-2007).
+After an injury forced her to pivot, Natalie began experimenting with oil painting in abstraction, and has since developed her technique and style while working as a professional artist.
+She has studied various methods including acrylic glazing, fluid art and drawing.

-In 2016, Natalie began working with resin and has received a tremendous response from collectors and the public at large.
-She currently works out of her studio in Victoria BC, Canada, with collectors throughout the US and Mexico as well.
+In 2016, Natalie began working with epoxy resin and has received a tremendous response from collectors and the public at large.
+She currently works out of her studio in Victoria, BC, with collectors throughout Canada, the United States, Mexico and the UK.